 Skin cancer is the most common form of cancer in the United States and Australia according the Centers for Disease Control (CDC) and the Cancer Council Australia; but it is also the most preventable.

 Sunscreen acts as a barrier that protects the skin from harmful UV rays.
 There are 2 main types of UV rays that affect the skin: UVA rays tend to age the skin whereas UVB rays tend to cause sunburn.
 When you choose a sunscreen, favour one that is broad spectrum as it will protect from both types of UV rays.

 Dermatologists and skin doctors recommend that people apply sunscreen every morning on areas of the skin exposed to the sun.
 They encourage for it to become part of your daily routine.

 Sunscreen is not confined to sunny days alone.
-Many will be surprised to read that even on cloudy days sunscreen is required.
-Research shows that clouds let through up to 80% of UV rays.
+Many will be surprised to read that even on cloudy days sunscreen is still required.
+Research shows that clouds let through 80% of UV rays.

 How often should I reapply?

 Sunscreen wears off after a few hours.
 This is why re-applying is important if you are going to spend time outdoors.
 It is recommended to re-apply every 2 hours or immediately after swimming or sweating or as indicated on the label of the sunscreen bottle.

 What does SPF mean?